Royal Mail, RBS share sales dominate as FTSE edges higher

 * Royal Mail dips after government sells shares at discount

-* RBS rallies on news of sooner-than-expected stake sale (Updates with closing prices)
+* RBS rallies on news of sooner-than-expected stake sale (Adds detail, quote)

 By Liisa Tuhkanen and Alistair Smout